stoll-jonathan/Autonomous-Luggage-Carrier-BellBots/README.txt

-program will start when a valid program selection is entered and stop when "####" is entered
+The program will start when a valid program selection is entered and stop when "####" is entered

-door lock code is "1972"
+The door lock code is "1972"
-door will lock when an incorrect code is entered
+The door will lock when an incorrect code is entered

 There are four demo programs to choose from:
 "#A11" will run "Turn Left on Detection"